dedulya1/open_dota_api/README.md

-# Spotify API application
+# OpenDota API application

-This repository allows you to search for data about artists, tracks and albums.
+This repository allows you to search for data about all players by id.

 ## Table of Contents